St. Charles Parish · In the Know

-Source: LPSC filings, 2025
+Source: LPSC Docket No. U-37425, Jul.
+23, 2025

 What's Going On?

-Louisiana's electrical grid has been underinvested for nearly two decades.
-These projects bring billions in construction spending, hundreds of jobs during the build phase, and modern infrastructure that will serve the entire Entergy service area — not just data centers.
+Louisiana's electrical grid has been underinvested for two decades.2 These projects bring billions in construction spending, hundreds of jobs during the build phase, and modern infrastructure that will serve the entire Entergy service area — not just data centers.
 St. Charles Parish gains property tax revenue from the Waterford plant and a more resilient local grid.

 This site lays out the facts so you can evaluate what these decisions mean for your community.